henrihapponen/oura-ring-wrapper/README.md

 - `readiness.csv` for readiness data (i.e. some recovery indicators and lagged values)
 - `bedtime.csv` for bedtime data (ideal bedtimes only)
 - `combined.csv` for a combined dataset with sleep, activity, and readiness data (bedtime data left out)
-- `trimmed.csv` for a trimmed version of the full combined dataset (for example, most score contributors omitted)
+- `shortened.csv` for a shortened version of the full combined dataset (for example, most score contributors omitted)

 To run `get-ring-data.py`:
 - Paste your PAT on row 22 where indicated.